Menion93/DistributedApp/README.md

 # DistributedApp
-First homework of System Software Architecture teached by Luca Cabibbo at University of Roma 3.
+Project for System Software Architecture teached by Luca Cabibbo at University of Roma 3.

 Realized by:
 Gregori Valerio